nathanq133/massgrave.dev/docs/manual_hwid_activation.md

 -   After waiting for a few seconds, Windows should be activated.

 :::tip
-If you're seeing error `0x803fa067` while trying to change the product key, disconnect your PC from the internet and try changing the product key again.
+ If you're seeing error 0x803fa067 while trying to change the product key, disconnect your PC from the internet and try changing the product key again.
-After you have done that, connect to the internet again and Windows should be activated.
+If you still have trouble, open Command Prompt (Admin) and run the following command `slmgr /ipk ENTER ACTIVATION KEY HERE`, replacing ENTER ACTIVATION KEY HERE with the correct license key listed below.
 :::

 ### Windows 10/11